 Raised levels of beta amyloid are associated with damage to the surface lining of blood vessels, the endothelium.
 This disrupts the normal functioning of the blood vessels leading to high blood pressure and atherosclerosis, the build-up of plaque along the walls of the blood vessels.

 Eddie Johnston from Diabetes UK said: “We know that people living with diabetes are at higher risk of heart attacks or stroke, but we don’t yet know exactly why.
-The new research helps to shed light onto the connection.
+The new research helps to shed light on the connection.

 “If the enzyme BACE1 is responsible for this increased risk, it represents a promising target for new treatments, which could help people with diabetes live longer, healthier lives.”